TheCacophonyProject/fake-thermal-camera/README.md

 > ./run
 ```

-Open up http://localhost:2041/ to see the feverscreen display.
+Open up http://localhost:2041/ to see the camera display.

 Put any CPTV files that you want to send to the fake camera in the directory fake-thermal-camera/fakecamera/cptv-files